ahowe442/100-days-of-code/r1-log.md

 **Today's Progress**: I used Javascript String methods to select the first letter of a string and change it's capitalization.

 **Thoughts:** I never considered using string literals to concatenate the new word, until today.
+I'd like to create something more than simple challenges but I need a refresher on the code first.
+Soon...

 **Link to work:** [All Activity on Github](https://github.com/ahowe442/Javascript-Sandbox/activity)